karstenw/Cactus-opml-Outliner/README.md

 For more details see the announcements on the dev-list <http://groups.google.com/group/cactus-outliner-dev>

+v0.7.8 - no functional changes.
+Switched to requests for URL loading.

 v0.7.5 - no functional changes.
 Python 2.7.14 and PyObjc 3.3a0

 v0.7.2 - file drag and drop more refined.
 Added preference to ignore files/folders starting with a '.'